What Is the Safest Pen Pal Website for Kids?

 If you are choosing a pen pal website for your child, look beyond bold claims.

 Look for parent control.
 Look for verified adult participation.
 Look for supervised communication and clear policies.
+You can see how Stamplo approaches each of these on our safety page.

 The safest environment is rarely the fastest one.
 It is usually the one where parents remain involved and communication moves at a human pace.